Summarize

 Led lighting expert

 LedStore has been an expert in LED lighting and lighting design since 2010.
-We have our own product design, so our products are technically state-of-the-art.
-Products have quarantee for up to 7 years.
-We also carry out lighting maintenance.

 We focus on temperature-controlled and high colour rendering lights, so they work brilliantly and last a long time.
-We make around.
-500 lighting designs for our clients’ sites.
-Read more here or order a lighting design

-We offer a service of custom-made LED strips, i.e. custom-made LED strips in aluminium profile.
+We offer a service of custom-made led strips, i.e. custom-made led strips in aluminium profile.
 Also installed.
 Did you know?
-LedStore offers lighting design from 99 euros for the whole house!

-Remember that we are always available to support you along the way, by email(myynti@ledstore.fi) and by phone (045 251 4510).
-As always, feel free to share photos of your own projects on social media at #ledstorefi IG and ledstore.fi FB.
-We love to see the cool things our LEDs do, and it helps to provide inspiration for those who are not sure about the power and awesomeness of LEDs.
+Remember that we are always ready to offer our help to you along the way, by email (myynti@ledstore.fi) and by phone (045 251 4510).
+As always, feel free to share photos of your own projects on social media at ledstore.fi at Instagram and ledstore.fi at Meta.
+We love to see the cool things done by our LEDs, and it also helps to provide inspiration for those who are not sure about the power and awesomeness of LEDs.
 Did you know that we already have over 3500 pictures of our LED installations in our Gallery!

 Photo gallery of Led lights to support lighting design:

-Product gallery: pictures of products in different installation locations
+Product gallery: Pictures of products in different installation locations

-Indirect light: indirect light in different spaces
+Indirect light: Indirect light in different spaces

 Room-specific: Light in different rooms

-References: complete houses that have been photographed
+References: Complete houses that have been photographed